ChristianR839/DeepSpace2019/README.md

 FRC 839

 Our team's code for the 2019 season

-NOTE: Will be changed and updated throughout the season and the fina version will not be completed until after our last event
+NOTE: These files will be changed and updated throughout the season and the fina version will not be completed until after our last event

 We use a 4-motor 6-wheel drop center drive train (kit)